-- The practice offered extended hours appointments with GPs and Nurses, from 6.30pm to 8pm on Thursdays, and a Saturday morning clinic for patients who could not attend during normal opening hours, for example the working age population. - There were longer appointments available for people who needed them. - Home visits were available for patients who were ill and could not physically access the practice. - Urgent access appointments were available for children aged 12 and under and those who required them, including patients who had dementia or palliative care needs; there was an alert on the patient record alerting staff to their need. - The practice had identified a small number of vulnerable patients with complex needs, who were to be fast tracked for appointments and access to a clinician.
-All staff were aware of these patients. - There was a specialist diabetic nurse who had been trained to initiate insulin for newly diagnosed patients, this reduced the need for patients to attend secondary - We were informed the GPs were flexible and would see those patients who needed to be seen, often asking them to come to the practice after the last appointment. - Tissue viability was provided by an experienced and appropriately trained nurse, who could undertake complex leg ulcer dressings on patients who attended the practice. - There were disabled facilities in place. - Interpreter and translation services were available for patients who did not have English as a first language. - There was an ultrasound machine based at New Cross Surgery, allowing patients quicker and easier access, rather than attending secondary care.
+- There were longer appointments available for people who needed them. - Home visits were available for patients who could not physically access the practice. - Urgent access appointments were available for children aged 12 and under and those who required them, including patients who had dementia or palliative care needs; there was an alert on the patient record alerting staff to their need. - The practice had identified a small number of vulnerable patients with complex needs, who were to be fast tracked for appointments and access to a clinician.
+All staff were aware of these patients. - There was a specialist diabetic nurse who had been trained to initiate insulin for newly diagnosed patients, this reduced the need for patients to attend secondary care. - We were informed the GPs were flexible and would see those patients who needed to be seen, often asking them to come to the practice after the last appointment. - Tissue viability was provided by an experienced and appropriately trained nurse, who could undertake complex leg ulcer dressings on patients who attended the practice. - Interpreter and translation services were available for patients who did not have English as a first language. - There was an ultrasound machine based at New Cross Surgery, allowing patients quicker and easier access, rather than attending secondary care.